jesperancinha/historic-tech/Readme.md

 ## Structure

 -   [Talks](./talks) - All projects used as a support for my talks in current and past application processes.
 -   [Demo-Projects](./demo-projects) - All projects used as a support to articles and videos of mine on the web.
+(Mostly made in Kotlin a.k.a Jet-Lang and Java)
 -   [Experiments](./experiments) - Experimental projects that aren't considered stable, nor do they serve a specific purpose.
 They are purely experimental, and they may be moved to [Demo projects](./demo-projects) when they meet the requirements.
+-   [GoLang projects](./golang-projects) - Projects made in Go

 ## Setup